You are here

 Branch Head: Dr Lisa Kerr

-- Responsible for conducting laboratory testing, quality assessment and test procedure development in scientific disciplines such as microbiology, immunobiology, molecular biology, biochemistry, chemistry, and biomaterials engineering.
-The branch also contributes to post market monitoring and the evaluation of a range of therapeutic products for market authorisation.
+- Responsible for conducting laboratory testing, quality assessment and test procedure development in disciplines such as microbiology, immunobiology, molecular biology, biochemistry, chemistry, and biomaterials engineering.
+The branch also contributes to post market monitoring and the evaluation of a range of therapeutic products for market authorisation, including vaccines and biologicals.

 More information: TGA Laboratories